Berylliosis Workup

 Imaging Studies

-Findings on chest radiograph are normal in about half of the patients with documented chronic beryllium disease (CBD).
+Findings on chest radiography are normal in about half of the patients with documented chronic beryllium disease (CBD).
 Abnormal findings include hilar adenopathy and/or increased interstitial markings.

-High-resolution CT (HRCT) scan of the chest is more sensitive than the chest radiograph.[8]
-Typical findings on HRCT scan are ground glass opacification (see the image below), parenchymal nodules, or septal lines.
-Findings on HRCT scan are negative in 25% of patients with documented CBD.
+High-resolution CT (HRCT) scanning of the chest is more sensitive than chest radiography.
+[14] Typical findings on HRCT scanning are ground glass opacification (see the image below), parenchymal nodules, or septal lines.
+Findings on HRCT scanning are negative in 25% of patients with documented CBD.

 Pulmonary function tests include the following: